Subspace Optimization for Large Language Models with Convergence Guarantees: Introduction

 \subsection{Fundamental open questions and main results}

-While GaLore's memory efficiency has been well established both theoretically and empirically, its convergence guarantees remain unclear.
+While GaLore's memory efficiency has been well established, its convergence guarantees remain unclear.
 This raises the following fundamental open question:

-By \textit{regular assumptions}, we refer to standard conditions in non-convex smooth optimization, including lower boundedness, $L$-smoothness and unbiased stochastic gradients with bounded variances, as outlined in Assumptions \ref{asp:lb}-\ref{asp:sg} in Sec.~\ref{sec:preliminary}.
+{By \textit{stationary solutions}, we refer to first-order stationary points $\vx\in\R^d$ such that $\nabla f(\vx)=0$ for $f:\R^d\rightarrow\R$.} By \textit{standard and mild assumptions}, we refer to common conditions in non-convex smooth optimization, including lower boundedness, $L$-smoothness and unbiased stochastic gradients with bounded variances, as in Assumptions \ref{asp:lb}-\ref{asp:sg}.

-Contrary to expectations, our investigation reveals that GaLore does \textbf{NOT} converge to stationary solutions under regular assumptions.
+Contrary to expectations, our investigation reveals that GaLore is \textbf{NOT} theoretically guaranteed to converge precisely with standard and mild assumptions.
 The intuition behind this finding is straightforward: GaLore projects the stochastic gradient matrix onto a low-rank subspace spanned by the top \( r \) singular vectors obtained via Singular Value Decomposition (SVD), effectively capturing the dominant components of the stochastic gradient matrix.
 However, the stochastic gradient comprises two components: the true gradient and gradient noise.
-When the true gradient dominates, the SVD-identified subspace primarily captures the gradient component. \textit{In contrast, as the algorithm approaches a local minimum so that the true gradient diminishes while noise persists, the SVD-derived subspace captures only the noise component, rather than the true gradient, ultimately leading to non-convergence. } To validate this intuition, we construct a counterexample demonstrating that GaLore fails to converge to the stationary solution, see the illustaion in Fig.~\ref{fig:qp}.
+When the true gradient dominates, the SVD-identified subspace primarily captures the gradient component. \textit{In contrast, as the algorithm approaches a local minimum so that the true gradient diminishes while noise persists, the {greedy and biased} SVD-derived subspace captures only the noise component, ultimately leading to non-convergence. } To validate this intuition, we construct a counter-example demonstrating that GaLore fails to converge to stationary solutions, see the illustration in Fig.~\ref{fig:qp}.
 This leads us to a subsequent open question:

-Based on the preceding discussion, we conclude that the SVD-identified subspace in GaLore aligns well with the descent direction in scenarios where the true gradient component dominates the gradient noise component.
-This observation naturally leads to two additional assumptions under which GaLore can converge:
+Based on the preceding discussion, we conclude that the SVD-identified subspace aligns well with the descent direction {when} the true gradient component dominates the gradient noise.
+This observation naturally leads to several additional assumptions under which GaLore can converge:

 \begin{itemize}[leftmargin=6mm] \item \textbf{Noise-Free Assumption.} We theoretically establish that GaLore converges at a rate of \(\mathcal{O}(1/T)\) in the deterministic and non-convex setting.